Tochemey/goakt/README.md

 ### Actors

-The fundamental building blocks of Go-Akt are actors.
+The fundamental building blocks of GoAkt are actors.

 - They are independent, isolated unit of computation with their own state.
 - They can be _long-lived_ actors or be _passivated_ after some period of time that is configured during their